 Marie T. Mora, Ph.D.

-Dr. Mora’s recent national honors include the 2017 Inspiring Leaders in STEM Award (INSIGHT into Diversity magazine); the 2016 Outstanding Support of Hispanic Issues in Higher Education Award (American Association of Hispanics in Higher Education); the 2015 Cesar Estrada Chavez Award (American Association for Access, Equity, and Diversity); and the 2015 Distinguished Alumnus award (Department of Economics, University of New Mexico (UNM)).
+Dr. Mora’s recent national honors include the 2019 Biennial Service Award (American Society of Hispanic Economists); 2018 Impactful Mentor Award (AEA Mentoring Program); 2017 Inspiring Leaders in STEM Award (INSIGHT into Diversity); 2016 Outstanding Support of Hispanic Issues in Higher Education Award (American Association of Hispanics in Higher Education); 2015 Cesar Estrada Chavez Award (American Association for Access, Equity, and Diversity); and the 2015 Distinguished Alumnus award (Department of Economics, University of New Mexico (UNM)).
 She earned her Ph.D. in Economics from Texas A&M University, and B.A. and M.A. degrees from UNM.